fastrodev/fastro/index.md

 # Fastro Framework
 ![][build] ![][version]

-Fastro is a simple and fast web framework built on top of [deno](https://deno.land).
+Fastro is a simple and fast web application framework built on top of [deno](https://deno.land).
 Its speed is
 [close to the raw deno http library](https://fastro.dev/benchmarks).